-First, there is a problem with the construction of random variables whose values are each "allele pair's effect on the height of the individual".
-Consider an analogy with Wikipedia article lengths.
-For some authors, it's possible to isolate their contribution to the article (e.g., 5 lines of text).
+First, there is a problem with the construction of random variables whose values are each 'allele pair's effect on the height of the individual'.
+Consider an analogy with the lengths of Wikipedia articles.
+For some authors, it is possible to isolate their contribution to the article (for example, five lines of text).
 However, the contributions of others cannot be isolated in this way.
 One author may write one line with completely false information.
 This causes another author to delete that one line, and replace it with three more.
 If the first author hadn't written the false information, the second wouldn't have added the three lines.
 Because of this, we can't associate random variables with each author's contribution that all have the same units and sum to the total length of the article.
 Genes can work in similar ways to determine a phenotype such as height, and so for the same reason, we can't associate random variables with each allele pair's effect on height that are all measured in the same way and sum to total height.

 The second problem is closely related to the first, but still distinct.
 Genes can regulate each other's expression through gene regulatory networks.
-They also interact through the developmental mechanisms that convert gene products into the components of a trait (e.g., muscle tissue).
+They also interact through the developmental mechanisms that convert gene products into the components of a trait (for example, muscle tissue).
 This means that a gene's contribution to height can be strongly dependent on the expression of other genes.
 However, independence of factors is required for the CLT to apply.
 Indeed, it's striking that there is no mention of the condition of independence in the above passage (or its surrounding text), even though the version of the CLT that the authors cite (Theorem 9.5) requires it.
-There are generalisations of the CLT that allow for some dependencies between factors, so long as other constraints are met
+There are generalizations of the CLT that allow for some dependencies between factors, so long as other constraints are met (for example, Hoeffding and Robbins [1948]).
+However, it is by no means clear that genetic factors satisfy these constraints.

-&lt;sup>10They originate from, or at least are inspired by, Francis Galton's work in this area.
-See Stigler 1986 (ss.
-2-3) for a historical account of the development of such explanations.
+&lt;sup>10 They originate from, or at least are inspired by, Francis Galton's work in this area.
+See Stigler ([1986], Sections 2-3) for a historical account of the development of such explanations.

-&lt;sup>11Interestingly, the size distribution of featured Wikipedia articles (in bytes) is very well approximated by a log-normal distribution [url ref].
-A standard CLT-explanation of this distribution might be that there are many factors that determine the size of a featured article-say the contributions of different authors-and these factors are independent and multiply together to form the total size of each article.
-Of course, this is not true; at best they might sum together.
+&lt;sup>11 Interestingly, the size distribution of featured Wikipedia articles (in bytes) is very well-approximated by a log-normal distribution (http://en.wikipedia.org/wiki/User:Dr\pda/ Featured\article\statistics).
+A standard CLT explanation of this distribution might be that there are many factors that determine the size of a featured article-say the contributions of different authors-and these factors are independent and multiply together.
 To run a CLT-style explanation for the distribution of featured article size one would have to find some set of factors that are appropriately distributed and multiply to the total byte size of the article (or something that could be transformed to total byte size without destroying approximate log-normality).
 It's not at all clear what those factors would be.